 More than 700 catechists from The Roman Catholic Archdiocese of Washington gathered Nov.
-11 for Catechetical Day, an annual event aimed at inspiring, supporting and renewing those dedicated to passing on the Catholic faith.
+16 for Catechetical Day, a biannual event aimed at inspiring, supporting and renewing those dedicated to passing on the Catholic faith.
 Under the theme of Catechists as Pilgrims of Hope, the gathering allowed catechists to reflect on their mission as guides on a shared faith journey.

 Sara Blauvelt, Secretary for Catechesis for the archdiocese, explained how the theme was chosen in connection with the upcoming Year of Hope, which begins on Christmas Eve.